GREENVILLE HIGH SCHOOL ART

 IB SL Visual Art Exhibitions

 Way to go first time ever IB SL art students!
 Cole Ackerman, Nadia Boyea, Nicole Torrey, and Hailey Sarsfield completed the challenging requirements of the International Bacheletory Visual Arts Criteria.
 Each student needed to create a unified body of art work, document their proccess and ideas in a Visual Arts Journal.
-They also had to create a reasearch presentation comparing three different works of art from diverse cultures and time periods.
+They also had to create a research presentation comparing three different works of art from diverse cultures and time periods.

 The Exhibition required that each student have four to eight works of art set up in a logical and aesthetically pleasing way.
 In addition, the students needed to write an artist statement for each piece and an explanation of what they were trying to communicate with their viewers.